eugenekolo/EC500/README.md

 https://realpython.com/blog/python/face-recognition-with-python/

-※Feed the program with different images
+※Feed the program with different images: see folder "demo".

-Photo Credit:

 ※Find the right threshold

-scaleFactor
-minNeighbors
-minSize

 Here are some useful points we find:
 Parameters: